SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 F calculates: 1 + 1 = 2.
 ```

 Distance calculation recurses downstream until reaching a terminus, then returns.
-This is fast—even a massive continent is only ~25 regions across.
+This is fast—even a massive region is only ~25 regions across.

 ## Upstream Accumulation